 When to see a doctor

 In most cases, dry orgasm isn't harmful.
-But talk to your doctor about it to be sure your condition isn't caused by an underlying medical condition that needs attention.
-If you have dry orgasms and are attempting to father a child, you might need treatment to get your partner pregnant.
+But talk to your health care provider about it.
+You might have a treatable health condition that's causing it.
+If you have dry orgasms and you're trying to have a child, you might need treatment to get your partner pregnant.